junekihong/GenomicsProject/doc/proto_design.md

     Problem ID
     Problem Description
     Maximum value and location in matrix
-    Contents of the matrix (in row-major order)
+    Contents of the matrix (in col-major order)

 Insert genome data: